Topographic prominence: Wet prominence and dry prominence

 There are two varieties of topographic prominence: wet prominence and dry prominence.
 Wet prominence is the standard topographic prominence discussed in this article.
 Wet prominence assumes that the surface of the earth includes all permanent water, snow, and ice features.
 Thus, the wet prominence of the highest summit of an ocean island or landmass is always equal to the summit's elevation.

 Dry prominence, on the other hand, ignores water, snow, and ice features and assumes that the surface of the earth is defined by the solid bottom of those features.
 The dry prominence of a summit is equal to its wet prominence unless the summit is the highest point of a landmass or island, or its key col is covered by snow or ice.
 If its highest surface col is on water, snow, or ice, the dry prominence of that summit is equal to its wet prominence plus the depth of its highest submerged col.

 Because Earth has no higher summit than Mount Everest, Everest's prominence is either undefined or its height from the lowest contour line.
 In a dry Earth, the lowest contour line would be the deepest hydrologic feature, the Challenger Deep, at 10,924 m depth.
 Everest's dry prominence would be this depth plus Everest's wet prominence of 8848 m, totaling 19,772 m.
 The dry prominence of Mauna Kea is equal to its wet prominence (4205 m) plus the depth of its highest submerged col (about 5125 m).
 Totaling 9330 m, this is greater than any mountain apart from Everest.
 The dry prominence of Aconcagua is equal to its wet prominence (6960 m) plus the depth of the highest submerged col of the Bering Strait (about 40 m), or about 7000 m.

 Mauna Kea is relatively close to its submerged key col in the Pacific Ocean, and the corresponding contour line that surrounds Mauna Kea is a relatively compact area of the ocean floor.
 Whereas a contour line around Everest that is lower than 9330m from Everest's peak would surround most of the major continents of the Earth.
-Even just surrounding Afro-Eurasia would run a contour line through the Bering Straight, with a highest submerged col of about 40 m, or only 8888 m below the peak of Everest.
+Even just surrounding Afro-Eurasia would run a contour line through the Bering Strait, with a highest submerged col of about 40 m, or only 8888 m below the peak of Everest.
 As a result, Mauna Kea's prominence might be subjectively more impressive than Everest's, and some authorities have called it the tallest mountain from peak to underwater base.

 Dry prominence is also useful for measuring submerged seamounts.
 Seamounts have a dry topographic prominence, a topographic isolation, and a negative topographic elevation.

 List of most prominent summits on Earth by 'dry' prominence

+These are the 20 summits with the highest dry prominence.
 Prominence values are accurate to perhaps 100m owing to uncertainties in ocean sounding depths.